-The IFRC focuses on community resilience, see definition.
+The IFRC focuses on community resilience, defined in Tip 1.

-Definition.
+Tip 1.
 Community resilience

-The ability of communities (and their members) exposed to disasters, crises and underlying vulnerabilities to anticipate, prepare for, reduce the impact of, cope with and recover from the effects of shocks and stresses without compromising their long-term prospects.
+The ability of communities (and their members) exposed to disasters, crises and underlying vulnerabilities to anticipate, prepare for, reduce the impact compromising their long-term prospects.